SEND and the Local Offer

 - Does not close the attainment gap between the child and their peers

-Consulting and involving pupils and parents
+Consulting and Involving Pupils and Parents

 - Everyone develops a good understanding of the pupil’s areas of strength and difficulty

-- We take into account the parents’ views
+- We take into account parents’ views

 - Everyone understands the agreed outcomes sought for the child